paweljakubas/j-random-matrices/chapters/basic-algebra.md

 114 115
 ```
 Let's now see how we can negate a selector and select all elements except those specified by the selector.
-Above we were omitting indices in a given axis, now we want to learn how to treat a selection as mask
+Above we were omitting indices in a given axis, now we want to learn how to treat a selection as a mask
-and take everything except what the selection pinpoints.
+and take everything except what the selection frames.
 As the result can be non-rectangular, we need to
 realize the operation in a linearized form to make sure we have a general solution.
 After we get the result we can reshape it as we want:
 ```